schneiderl/sqlcipher/README.md

 not the configure script.
 The windows binaries on the website are created using MinGW32 configured as a cross-compiler running under Linux.
 For details, see the ./publish.sh script at the top-level of the source tree.
-The developers do not use teh configure script.
+The developers do not use the configure script.

 SQLite does not require TCL to run, but a TCL installation is required by the makefiles.
 SQLite contains a lot of generated code and TCL is